 Main Advantages and Disadvantages of Search Engine Marketing

 The biggest advantage of Search Engine Marketing is its immediacy.
-Unlike SEO website promotion, with online advertising, you are in the air and start getting traffic within a few minutes.
+Unlike SEO website promotion, with online advertising you go live and start getting traffic within a few minutes.

 The dramatic disadvantage of Search Engine Marketing is: money.
-At one point, the price of a click was very cheap.
-Nowadays, every click is painfully costly and in certain businesses has long since passed the break-even point, meaning that campaigns are not cost effective.
+At one point the price of a click was very cheap, but nowadays every click is painfully costly and in certain businesses has long since passed the break-even point, meaning that campaigns are not cost effective.

 Even so, this is the most profitable, effective, immediate and measurable channel for most businesses.

 Currently, Pay Per Click (PPC) is probably the best technique for bringing in more focused traffic.
 Google’s PPC platform is probably the best.
 With all due respect to Facebook, Twitter, YouTube and others, Google is still the undisputed king of quality traffic and its AdWords PPC platform is the best in the world.
 The Disadvantage?
 Everybody knows of it, and everybody is using it, fighting over the display spots, thus increasing the prices.

 Why Should I Use Advertising Experts for Search Engine Marketing?
 I’ll just D.I.Y.
 It’s Easy, Isn’t It?

 Google AdWords Campaign Manager is indeed simple and so are other PPC platforms like Microsoft’s AdCenter and Facebooks PPC platform, etc.

 If it’s so easy, why not do it myself?
 Why go to a PPC expert?